All Episodes

 For example, I work very comfortably with MUFON.

-Its international director is now Jan Arzan.
+Its international director is now Jan Harzan.

-He and I get along fine, but there are some people in the field for whom The important thing appears to be to chew on their fellow UFO investigators.
+But there are some people in the field for whom the important thing appears to be to chew on their fellow UFO investigators.

-And I took the brunt of it, oh, probably six or eight years ago when I started talking about a phenomenon we'll talk about later in the program, probably the most important development in all of ufology over the last four to eight years.
+And I took the brunt of it probably six or eight years ago when I started talking about a phenomenon we'll talk about later in the program, probably the most important development In all of ufology over the last four to eight years, these clusters of red, orange, yellow, amber, and gold lights that are being reported in great numbers.

 When I first started bringing this to the attention of some of the internet-based forums, boy, I was ridiculed roundly.

-And it's part of the reason that although working alone can be lonely and it constitutes a lot of work, I prefer to do it rather than getting involved in an embroilio or a kerfuffle with other UFO investigators.
+And it's part of the reason that although working alone can be lonely and it constitutes a lot of work, I prefer to do it rather than getting involved in an imbroilio or a kerfuffle with other UFO investigators.

 Seth Shostak, this comes from a website that I frequently go to, which I'll come up with in a second.